Take it Outside: Improving the Relationship Between Inside and Out

 When summer heats up, so does the party scene.
 There is no better time to have friends over for drinks and dinner on the deck.
 But instead of just putting out paper plates and calling it a party, why not add a touch of the unexpected and elevate your outdoor party space to the same level as your home’s lovely interior?
 The key to hosting a great summer party is in creating a seamless transition between your indoor and outdoor entertaining spaces.
+If you want to add a deck in your yard, you may look for trusted deck builder in your area.

 Sometimes it is hard to know how to blur the lines between indoors and out, but try to think of the entire indoor-outdoor entertaining space as one big open floor plan, instead of two different places.
 You can create a terrific entertaining area that your guests will savor if you apply a few basic design tricks.